Procedure Guide ·Ultrasound ·2026

 Ultrasound Coverage Basics

-When ordered to diagnose or evaluate an illness, ultrasounds are covered by most accident/illness policies.
-This includes abdominal ultrasounds, echocardiograms, and ultrasound-guided biopsies.
-Diagnostic imaging is a standard covered expense.
+When ordered to diagnose or evaluate illness, ultrasounds are covered by most policies.
+Includes abdominal scans, echocardiograms, and guided biopsies.
+Diagnostic imaging is standard coverage.

 Red flag · Waiting period